just4chill/stonrdrmz/README.md

-# stonrdrmz
-An entertrainment platform software
+stonrdrmz is an entertainment platform software, Written in ruby with Ruby On Rails Framework